Phillip and Sharon Dench

 Orbit Concrete Rotary

-In 2016 Philip and Sharon Dench were faced with a total upgrade of the infrastructure of their Te Kawa dairy farm – effluent system, feed pad and dairy.
+In 2016 Philip and Sharon were faced with a total upgrade of the infrastructure of their Te Kawa dairy farm – effluent system, feed pad and dairy.

-“I went to the neighbour’s and watched a milking in his 60 bail Waikato Milking Systems’ rotary – and that convinced me it was the way to go.
-“I wanted a dairy with technology which could easily be upgraded so the shed would always be current.
+We watched a milking in the neighbours 60 bail Waikato Milking Systems rotary – and that convinced me us was the way to go.
+I wanted a dairy with technology which could easily be upgraded so the shed would always be current.
 Waikato Milking Systems came highly recommended by all the farmers I talked to.
-It’s a New Zealand owned company, which I liked, which equates to good backup and I liked the simplicity, strength and sophistication of the gear.“
+It’s a New Zealand owned company, which I liked, which equates to good backup and I liked the simplicity, strength and sophistication of the gear”.

 Philip and Sharon Dench say the new dairy is “all we’d hoped it would be.
 We’ve achieved our goal of labour efficiency with one person comfortably milking 680 cows with another member of the team bringing the second herd in.
 One of the biggest advantages of a rotary platform is one person gets to see every cow at every milking so they notice any changes in the udder, or cow health and behaviour,” Philip said.